 How to get there: Located off the coast of northern Queensland, Airlie Beach on the mainland is the central transport hub with domestic flights to major cities.
 Otherwise, you can catch a domestic flight directly to the island’s main airport on Hamilton Island.
 The nearest international airports are at Townsville and Cairns to the north or Brisbane to the south.

-Sydney is a beautiful cosmopolitan city with a stunning harbour, fun beaches and thriving nightlife.
+Sydney is a beautiful cosmopolitan city with a stunning harbour, fun beaches and thriving nightlife, an enchanting option for couples desiring a mix of city elegance and natural allure.
 You’ll never be short of something to do on a Sydney honeymoon.

 YHA hostels in Australia is a great way to stay on a budget.
 Australian honeymoon destinations